Operating system: User interface

+For personal computers, including smartphones and tablet computers, and for workstations, user input is typically from a combination of keyboard, mouse, and trackpad or touchscreen, all of which are connected to the operating system with specialized software.
+Personal computer users who are not software developers or coders often prefer GUIs for both input and output; GUIs are supported by most personal computers.
+The software to support GUIs is more complex than a command line for input and plain text output.
+Plain text output is often preferred by programmers, and is easy to support.

+Networking

+A modern operating system is usually offers network stack features, for example TCP/IP protocol stack.

+Drivers

+A modern operating system is usually utilise device drivers to access hardware.

 Operating system development as a hobby

 A hobby operating system may be classified as one whose code has not been directly derived from an existing operating system, and has few users and active developers.

 In some cases, hobby development is in support of a "homebrew" computing device, for example, a simple single-board computer powered by a 6502 microprocessor.
 Or, development may be for an architecture already in widespread use.
 Operating system development may come from entirely new concepts, or may commence by modeling an existing operating system.
 In either case, the hobbyist is her/his own developer, or may interact with a small and sometimes unstructured group of individuals who have like interests.

-Examples of a hobby operating system include Syllable and TempleOS.
+Examples of hobby operating systems include Syllable and TempleOS.

 Diversity of operating systems and portability

-Application software is generally written for use on a specific operating system, and sometimes even for specific hardware.
-When porting the application to run on another OS, the functionality required by that application may be implemented differently by that OS (the names of functions, meaning of arguments, etc.) requiring the application to be adapted, changed, or otherwise maintained.
+If an application is written for use on a specific operating system, and is ported to another OS, the functionality required by that application may be implemented differently by that OS (the names of functions, meaning of arguments, etc.) requiring the application to be adapted, changed, or otherwise maintained.

-Unix was the first operating system not written in assembly language, making it very portable to systems different from its native PDP-11.

-This cost in supporting operating systems diversity can be avoided by instead writing applications against software platforms such as Java or Qt.
+This cost in supporting operating systems diversity can be avoided by instead writing applications for software platforms such as Java or Qt.
 These abstractions have already borne the cost of adaptation to specific operating systems and their system libraries.

 Another approach is for operating system vendors to adopt standards.
 For example, POSIX and OS abstraction layers provide commonalities that reduce porting costs.